slugbyte/www.slugbyte.com/src/components/blog/day-6-with-the-space-heater/index.md

 And ...

-1. Classic constructors are really fast.
+1. Classic constructors are really really fast.
-2. Classes and Factories are essential equivalent, but they're both super fast so use em' all day.
+2. Classes and Factories are essentialy equivalent, but they're both super fast so use em' all day.
-3. Functional versions are lil' a bit slower, but unless you have crazy need for speedy optimization hax, go ahead and use em all day.
+3. Functional versions are lil' a bit slower, but unless you have crazy needy for speedy optimization hax, go ahead and use em all day.
-    * also the closure method versions would have Memory considerations
+    * also the closure implementations have memory considerations
 4. USE `Object.freeze` with caution, It's an amazing tool and you should use it but If you're regularly doing something Millions of times it can have a substantial impact.
 So Use it with caution all day.
 5. `Object.create` and `Object.setPrototypeOf` are DEFINITELY not supposed to be used this way!
 They are also amazing tools, but they should be used with much consideration.
 For example `Object.create` can be used to create classic inheritance (I'm not really a fan of inheritance but wat-evz), where `Object.create` is called once per type of model and then never again.
 As opposed to Once per instantiation of a model.
 6. Write code for fun!

 <3 Slug.